axionaxprotocol/axionax-web/README_DEPLOYMENT.md

 6. **Deploy to VPS** - Pull and rebuild on server
 7. **Verification** - Test website accessibility

+> Real-time Metrics: If homepage metrics don't update over HTTPS, configure same-origin reverse proxies and keep the frontend using relative paths.
+See `docs/REALTIME_METRICS.md`.

 **Usage:**
 ```powershell
 # Navigate to axionax-web directory